AudiCmpE28/SnapShop/README.md

 # SnapShop

 ## Expo Downloadables:

+# used for stack and navigating through pages
-1) npm install --save react-native-navigation
+npm install --save react-native-navigation

+# another navigation library
+npm install @react-navigation/native

+# used for organizing items in a grid
-2) npm install react-native-super-grid
+npm install react-native-super-grid

+# for vector icons and using react native tools for camera
-3) npm install --save react-native-vector-icons react-native-camera
+npm install --save react-native-vector-icons react-native-camera

-4) npm install @react-navigation/native
+# libraries used for viewing the pages and animations
-5) npm install expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view
+npm install expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view

+# another library used for camera through the expo
-6) npm install expo install expo-camera
+npm install expo install expo-camera

+# library used for capturing images
-7) npm install expo install react-native-view-shot
+npm install expo install react-native-view-shot

+# library used for camera
-8) npm install expo-camera expo-av
+npm install expo-camera expo-av